 - Victim’s Rights

-Most plaintiff's personal injury cases are accepted on a contingency fee basis.
+Most plaintiff’s personal injury cases are accepted on a contingency fee basis.
 Some smaller cases worth less than $10,000.00 may even qualify for attorney fees and costs under ORS 20.080 after a lawsuit is filed.
 If someone is accusing you of negligence and you need a defense attorney, you should inquire about whether or not your insurance company will provide you with an attorney, assuming you have insurance.
-Otherwise, for defense of civil cases I charge my normal hourly rates or offer to do the case on a flat fee basis.
+Otherwise, for defense of civil cases we charge our normal hourly rates or offer a flat fee.

-Call (503) 238-1010 for a free initial phone consult to determine if we are willing to accept your case.
+If you were in an accident, call (503) 238-1010 for a free personal injury initial phone consultation to determine if we are willing to accept your case.

 Are there any other deadlines in Oregon other than the statute of limitations?
 Yes.
 If your injury is due to a governmental agent or employee, tort claim notice under ORS 30.275(2)(b) must be submitted within 180 days.
 If your injury is due to a drunk driver because a bartender served too much alcohol, you must give the bar proper dram shop notice within one year under ORS 471.565(3)(b).
 Under ORS 30.905 there are additional deadlines in product liability claims.
 ORS 12.110 provides even more deadlines on cases, such as malpractice claims.
 The Oregon legislature changes the law from time to time, so it is best to call (503) 238-1010 so an attorney can determine your deadlines after hearing the facts of your particular case.

 What is the statute of limitations in Washington State?
 Under RCW 4.16.080 the statute of limitations is generally three years in a case for personal injury.
 However, there are some exceptions.

 What is the likelihood that I will settle my case without a lawsuit?